heheshang/AuroraPlan/Rust for Rustaceans.md

 source, check in on The Edition Guide at <https://doc.rust-lang.org/edition-guide/>, which outlines what’s new in each Rust edition.
 Rust editions tend to be released every three years.

 **NOTE** Clippy is often able to tell you when you can take advantage of a new language or standard library feature—always enable Clippy!

-238 Chapter 13
-If you’re curious about how Rust itself is developed, you may also want to subscribe to the Inside Rust blog at <https://blog.rust-lang.org/inside-rust/>.
+- If you’re curious about how Rust itself is developed, you may also want to subscribe to the Inside Rust blog at <https://blog.rust-lang.org/inside-rust/>.
 It includes updates from the various Rust teams, as well as incident reports, larger change proposals, edition planning information, and the like.
 To get